DATES 1960 - 1969

 The NME slam The Byrds' performance

-The Byrds flyer Donovan and The Byrds Programme
+Donovan and The Byrds Programme The Byrds flyer

-24th September The Rolling Stones, The Spencer Davis Group, Unit Four + Two, Rolling Stones ticket
+24th September The Rolling Stones, The Spencer Davis Group, Ray Cameron Unit Four + Two, Charles Dickens & The Habits, The End, The Checkmates, Rolling Stones flyer & ticket Rolling Stones ticket

 Rolling Stones tour book

-9th October Star Scene 65 The Everly Brothers, Cilla Black, Billy J Kramer &
+The Everly Brothers, Cilla Black, Klaus & Gibson, Paddy, Billy J Kramer & The Dakotas, Lionel Blair & His Kick Dancers,

-Paddy, The Alan Elsdon Band, The Marionettes, Compere - Pete Brady
+The Alan Elsdon Band, The Marionettes, Compere - Pete Brady

 Everly Bros.
-Cilla Black Billy J Kramer flyer & Programme
+Cilla Black Billy J Kramer flyer & Programme "Star Scene 65" ticket

 22nd October Gene Pitney, Peter & Gordon, Lulu & The Luvers, The Rockin’ Berries, Mike Cotton Sound, The Quiet Five, The Quiet Five, Syd & Eddie (Little & Large)

-Gene Pitney Poster
+Gene Pitney ticket

-Back Page of Programme Gene Pitney Programme
+Back Page of Programme

 11th December The Beatles Christmas Show with Moody Blues, The Koobas,